 By Chris Olsen

-This week, my local chapter of the National Association of Women Business Owners (NAWBO) held its annual awards event honoring women who are crushing it as small business owners.
+My local chapter of the National Association of Women Business Owners (NAWBO) recently held its annual awards event honoring women who are crushing it as small business owners.
 The event also celebrated a law that passed 30 years ago this month—the Women’s Business Ownership Act (H.R.
 5050)—that eliminated state laws requiring a male consigner on a women’s business loan.

 Many in attendance at the event were shocked to learn that just three decades ago, women did not have access to business funding without the support of a man.
 Others were surprised to hear current data regarding the obstacles female entrepreneurs continue to face.